December 12th, 2019

 My atypical occupation has given me an “outside” perspective on human culture.
 And mostly what I see is fear.

 In the past 10,000 years, hunting and gathering has been almost entirely replaced by agriculture.
 Farming, in fact, is what gave rise to civilization.
 But being “civilized” isn’t really about what you eat or how you get it.
 It’s not about whether you live in a city.
 It’s about whether you live in fear.

 One time a close relative, assessing my atavistic avocation, concluded, “you’ve gone backwards!”
 Really?
 There’s at least one respect in which civilization can hardly be considered “progress.”
 Domestication has made us more fearful, not less.
 Remember that love is fear’s opposite.
-If you gain the world but lose love, then like King Midas, I’m not sure it’s worth it.
+If you gain the world but lose love, then like the fate of King Midas, I’m not sure it’s worth it.